j-didi/clean-architecture-kotlin/README.md

 These are projects that consumes the **Core Use Cases**.
 Can be **APIs**, **gRPC Services**, **Serverless Functions**, **Console Applications** or **MVCs**.
 As the domain does not depend upon, the consumption can be anything.

 ### Shared Kernel
-These are common resources that needs to be used between application layers, like **Common Packages**.
+These are common resources that needs to be used between application layers, like **common Packages**.
 This project is used to avoid circular dependencies between the other projects.

 ## 2. Dependencies Structure